MrFaiser/Game2D/README.md

 Hey :)

 1. STEP
-   click at install.bat to setup all files
+   click at install.bat to setup all files and download docs
 2. STEP
    start.bat to start game